RareSkills/blog/merkle-tree-second-preimage-attack/merkle-tree-second-preimage-attack.md

 # The second preimage attack for Merkle Trees in Solidity

-The _second preimage attack_ in Merkle trees can happen when an intermediate node in a merkle tree is presented as a leaf.
+The _second preimage attack_ in Merkle trees can happen when an intermediate node in a Merkle tree is presented as a leaf.

 The name of this attack is quite misleading because it implies hashes have a second preimage.
 Modern hash functions do not have multiple (computable) preimages.